MontiCore/montiarc/docs/Behavior/Automata.md

 S1 -> S2 [CONDITION] Tick / { ACTION }; // for timed automata
 ```

-are equivalent and executed at discrete points in time and if the automaton
-then is currently in state `S1` and if the `CONDITION` evaluates to `true`.
+are semantically equivalent.
+They are executed at discrete, equidistant points in time, i.e. whenever a time slice finishes.
+Of course as usual the automaton has to be in state `S1` and the `CONDITION` evaluates to `true`.
+However, no explicit incoming trigger is needed, only the assumed internally or otherwise realized clock issues a 'TICK'.

 Synchronous ports are synchronized at time events.
 The current message on each
 synchronous port is available for the time event.
 A transition triggered by a